MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Get-EXOCasMailbox.md

 ```

 ### -Identity
-The Identity parameter specifies the mailbox that you want to view.
+The Identity parameter specifies the mailbox you want to view.
 You can use any value that uniquely identifies the mailbox.
 For example:

 - Distinguished name (DN)